Stimulus check: Eligibility, fine print, income limit and how the first payment could shape the next rescue package

 How will you know when your stimulus check is coming?

-For the first round of checks, the IRS built the Get My Payment online service that let you set up direct deposit for your payment and check the status of your check and see if anything is holding the payment up.
+For the first round of checks, the IRS built the Get My Payment online service, which let you set up direct deposit for your payment and check the status of your check and see if anything is holding the payment up.

 Here's what we know about tracking your stimulus payment.
 The rollout of the tracking tool was a bit bumpy, but the IRS ironed out many of the early issues and it should be ready to go if Congress approves a second round of stimulus payments.
 As a kind of life hack to try, the US Postal Service also has a free service that can notify you when your check will arrive in the mail.
 You'll need to sign up for it.

-Note: This story is updated often.